Before we dive into the full HubSpot Sequences explanation, do you know how many emails it takes to make a sale?

 What Should You Include in a Sales Sequence?

-The short answer?
-Valuable content.
-It’s important to use these emails as an opportunity to bring value to your potential customers and show them that you empathize with their challenges.
-Offer solutions to those challenges with your content at first and it will become much easier to offer your products as a solution down the road.
+To do this, offer solutions to those challenges with your content from the start, and it will become much easier to offer your products as a solution down the road.
 The content you include in these emails will vary based on your products and services, but here are a few ideas to get you started:

 - Case studies